 Material Matters – Materiality of Anishinaabeg-biimadiziwin (Anishinaabeg culture).

-The medium chosen to construct the three regalia works, Jingle (2021), Traditional (2021) and Buckskin (2021), is paper.
-Ace chose paper due to its delicate and ephemeral qualities, and as a metaphor for the fragility of cultural knowledge, memory, spirituality, and ceremony in our post-colonial society.
-In using the contemporary medium of electronic components (capacitors and resistors) to recreate Great Lakes style floral motifs, Ace draws attention to the longstanding aspects of Anishinaabe cultural continuity, survivance, innovation, and change as direct responses to perceived cultural stasis.
+The medium selected to construct Jingle (2021), Traditional (2021) and Buckskin (2021), is paper.
 The materiality of the paper and electronic components is integral to understanding these works.
-Ace incorporates Nepalese lokta handmade paper that is derived from the fibrous inner bark of the Daphne bholua and Daphne Papyracea plants.
+Paper is very delicate and evokes ephemeral qualities.
+These works stand as a metaphor for the fragility of cultural knowledge, memory, spirituality, and ceremony in our post-colonial society.
+In using the contemporary medium of electronic components (capacitors and resistors) to recreate Great Lakes style floral motifs, they draw attention to the longstanding aspects of Anishinaabe cultural continuity, survivance, innovation, and change as direct responses to perceived cultural stasis.
+The three works incorporate Nepalese lokta handmade paper that is derived from the fibrous inner bark of the Daphne bholua and Daphne Papyracea plants.
 These regenerating lokta plants grow in the Himalaayan forest regions of Nepal.
 Nepalese women harvest the lokta in protected conservation areas and this paper product supports a longstanding local economy that is based on a renewable resource.
 The lokta bush regenerates to full maturity in 5 to 7 years.
 The earliest surviving lokta paper documents date to 1,900 years old, where it was used for sacred Buddhist texts due to this longevity and resistance to decomposition from the elements.
 Similarly, Anishinaabeg used birch bark to record sacred texts.
 The lokta paper melds seamlessly as a ground material for Ace’s Anishnaabeg ceremonial regalia.

 Sacred motifs of Anishinaabeg power and protection are overlaid on top of the lokta paper, as represented by manidoominens (glass beads) which translate from Anishinaabemowin to “spirit berries” of energy.
 The integration of glass beads coalesces with the electronic component floral motifs referencing Anishinaabe beadwork and medicinal plants, and together these glass beads and component floral works are a simile for individual and collective healing as they both store and release energy, as does the sound made by the copper cone jingles.
 The curvilinear stem-work pattern also references electronic circuitry schematics and can be read as a fully functioning system, and like our global society, it is in a constant state of vulnerability and susceptible to disruptions, malfunctions, breakdowns, or attacks rendering the system damaged or inoperable.
-For Indigenous peoples, this pertains to residential schools, loss of language, dispossession of land, poverty, substance abuse and other adverse impacts.
-As well, it is also demonstrable of how we have sought new and innovative ways though cultural revitalization, control of education, self-determination, and self-government science, medicine, and advocacy to monitor, manage, troubleshoot and repair these dysfunctions and aberrations.
+For Indigenous peoples, this references residential schools, loss of language, dispossession of land, poverty, substance abuse and other adverse impacts.
+As well, it also points to how we have sought new and innovative ways through cultural revitalization, control of education, self-determination, and self-government science, medicine, and advocacy to monitor, manage, troubleshoot, and repair these dysfunctions and aberrations.

-This exhibition provides Ace with a new opportunity to work in large scale examining the relationship of material and materiality and how it informs his work.
-As well, the suite of mixed media regalia paperworks provide an opportunity for self-reflection and are clearly indicative of Ace’s cultural knowledge of Anishinaabe protocols, ceremony, teachings and initiation that as dancer he personally underwent upon entry into the pow wow dance circle.
-These paper works can also be read in the context of his personal meditations on his site specific Paris dance performances A Reparative Act in 2010.
+This exhibition provides Ace with a new opportunity to examine the relationship of material and materiality and how it informs his work and subsequently the audience.
+As well, the work provides an opportunity for self-reflection and are indicative of Ace’s cultural knowledge of Anishinaabe protocols, ceremony, dance, teachings, and initiation that he personally underwent upon entry into the powwow circle.
+These new paper works can also be read in the context of his personal meditations on his site specific Paris dance performances A Reparative Act in 2010.

-All works in the exhibition will be available for purchase at Central Art Garage.
+All works in the exhibition are available for purchase at Central Art Garage.